 - A total of $69,000 will be awarded to seven eligible submissions: six micro grants of $6,500 each and one grand prize of $30,000.

 - All seven winners will also receive targeted wrap-around services from a business support team.

-- TO APPLY: Download the from the right side of this page and complete it on a computer using Adobe Reader or any other free PDF software.
+- Application: Download the application form from the right side of this page and complete it on a computer using Adobe Reader or any other free PDF software.
 Submit completed application(s) by email to email@example.com.

-- SELECTING WINNERS: Applications will be reviewed by a panel of independent judges.
+- Selection: Applications will be reviewed by a panel of independent judges.
 The judges will choose seven winners based on the criteria outlined below.
-The winners will be contacted individually and the prizes will be announced publicly at the end of March.
+The winners will be contacted individually and the prizes will be announced publicly at the beginning of March.

 - The contest is open to individuals, organizations, and businesses.

 - Individual applicants must be residents of Yukon.